perecillo/contrarreloj/README.md

 ## Usage and License

-This document has been created using Google Spreadsheet and has been shared with individuals responsible for timing measurements in the "II Cronoescalada 'Luis Narro'" event with the route from Valtablado to Alto de Ocentejo, on August 19, 2023.
+This document has been created using Google Spreadsheet in the "II Cronoescalada 'Luis Narro'" event with the route from Valtablado to Alto de Ocentejo, on August 19, 2023.

 The usage license is open.